heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 This is important to know when you read or write binary data.
 If you read or write binary data in the wrong endian, the data will be corrupted.

+Java uses big endian by default.
+You can use little endian by using the `ByteBuffer` class.
+We will not cover this in this course.

 ## Sources, streams and sinks of data

 Whenever you want to read or write data, you need to have a source of data and a sink of data, using a stream to let the data flow from the source to the sink.

+This representation is an abstraction of the real world.
+It is a way to represent the flow of data from one place to another.

 A **source of data** is **where the data comes from**.
 It can be a file, a network connection, a keyboard, etc. A common term for a source of data is